 What is Quantitative Research?

-Research and analysis of data that is numerical, which is all about collecting, interpreting, accumulating, measuring, and calculations.
+Research and analysis of data that is numerical, which is all about collecting, interpreting, accumulating, measuring, and calculating.

 The question can be answered using qualitative data.
 Quantitative is exploratory in nature and is frequently left open-ended when more research is undertaken.